sillitoe/cath-human-funfam-mda/README.md

 ./script/cath-human-funfam-mda.py > output.tsv
 ```

-Run on a different version of CATH:
+Run on a different version of CATH (requires this database to exist...):

 ```
-./script/cath-human-funfam-mda.py --dbname cath_v4_2_0
+./script/cath-human-funfam-mda.py --dbname cath_v4_3_0
 ```

+## Changes

-Note: this script essentially just provides a wrapper around SQL located in the file:
+This script essentially just provides a wrapper around SQL located in the file:

 [`sql/cath-human-funfam-mda.sql`](sql/cath-human-funfam-mda.sql)